webedia-dev/pepperboard/README.md

 ## Installation
 First, install the dependencies given in the dependencies section.

-Then you have 3 ways to install Pepperboard :
+Then you have 3 ways to install Pepperboard (all using the root user) :

 Using pip :
 ```